telefonicaid/perseo-fe/documentation/plain_rules.md

 -   actionType: optional, type of CB action: APPEND or UPDATE.
 By default is APPEND.
 -   trust: optional, trust token for getting an access token from Auth Server which can be used to get to a Context Broker behind a PEP.
 -   filter: optional, a NGSIv2 filter.
 If provided then updateAction is done over result of query.
-Needs also `version: 2` option (iv `version` is `1` the filter is ignored).
+Needs also `version: 2` option (if `version` is `1` the filter is ignored).

 NGSIv1 example: